nioc/homepage/README.md

     - NGINX_SSO_GROUPS_HEADER_NAME=Remote_Groups
     - NGINX_SSO_USER_HEADER_NAME=Remote_User
 ```
-Then, create a `conf` folder and go to configuration part

 ### With an existing web server

-Unzip the `dist` archive files into the server's root directory, then, create a `conf` folder and go to configuration part
+Unzip the `homepage-app` folder from the archive into the server's root directory, then, create a `conf` folder

 ## Configuration